goessl/Matrix-MatrixGeneric/README.md

 MIT License

-Copyright (c) 2019 Sebastian G�ssl
+Copyright (c) 2019 Sebastian Gössl

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal